-Here’s some tips on how to keep young children safe online…
+Here are some tips on how to keep kids safe online…

 It seems that most young children are a bit addicted to YouTube these days.
 Whether it’s watching people unbox toys, doing make-up tutorials or watching episodes of Peppa Pig, our kids can find enough videos to interest them for hours.

 If your child is a little YouTube addict it might be worth replacing the app with YouTube Kids.
-It’s an official app that’s much more child friendly both in it’s use and in the content.
-There’s also parental controls that allow you to set time limits or restricted searching.
+It’s an official app that’s much more child-friendly both in its use and in the content.
+There are also parental controls that allow you to set time limits or restricted searching.
 So far we haven’t come across anything dodgy on this app.

-The natural progression from watching YouTube videos is kids wanting to make and upload their own videos to be the next Zoella or Stampy (I’m acting like I’m cool and know who they are!).
+The natural progression from watching YouTube videos is kids wanting to make and upload their own videos to be the next Zoella or DanTDM.

 She has begged me to add the videos to YouTube but I’m not really comfortable with this.
 I don’t like to mention her name on my blog or post too many of photos of her as I don’t think it’s a good idea for too much information about her to be public, there are far too many weirdos about these days.
 This is why my Facebook is private and I have a different Instagram for friends to see photos of her.